AN UPDATE FROM GERARD AND JANIE

 You may be required to climb stairs at certain points during this retreat.

 Airfare is not included in the trip, and travellers are responsible for arranging their own flights.
 We’ll meet at the Glasgow Airport on Sunday morning, September 11, 2022 and travel together by private coach to Lunga House.
 Once we have a clearer sense of timing, we’ll share the coach departure information so you can book your flights accordingly.

 Costs are tax included, and do not include flights.
 A non-refundable deposit is due when you reserve your space.
 Final payment is due May 2022.
 Travel insurance is highly recommended.
 A valid passport is required – remember that you could be turned away at the airport if your passport is within a few months of expiry, so be sure to check your passport expiry date against what Scotland will allow.
 This almost happened to us – it was only by the grace of the attendant that we were allowed to board the plane!

 Travellers are responsible to research the implications of COVID-19 on travel restrictions at home and abroad.
-Ensure you have everything you need so you aren’t turned away from establishments or airports.
-We expect those joining us to be fully vaccinated and be prepared to wear a mask as required.
+Ensure you have everything you need so you aren’t turned away from establishments, coaches, airports, etc. Participants must be fully vaccinated and be prepared to wear a mask as required.